About the Trust

 A strategic review of the Trust’s aims and objectives was carried out in 2001–2.
 One priority was to ensure that its work did not unnecessarily overlap with that of the many other agencies caring for historic sites and buildings.
 The review’s outcome confirmed the value and importance of the policy of ‘preservation by purchase’, and established criteria for acquiring further important and vulnerable properties.

 During 2002–4 the Trust bought another iconic Norfolk monument – the Abbey of St Benet at Holm, in the heart of the Broads – as well as the Iron Age fort at South Creake in North Norfolk.
 The property at Binham Priory was also extended by the purchase of the great west gatehouse of the monastery.
-Most recently the Trust has acquired two further sensitive sites in North Norfolk: the gatehouse and precinct of Burnham Norton Friary and a prehistoric barrow at Fiddler’s Hill, between Binham and Warham.
+More recently the Trust acquired two further sensitive sites in North Norfolk: the gatehouse and precinct of Burnham Norton Friary and a prehistoric barrow at Fiddler’s Hill, between Binham and Warham.